School Field Trip Experiences

 The program fee is customarily $4 per student.
 One responsible adult is required to participate for every 10 students, and there is no fee for chaperones.
 (Fees enable CCHS to continue offering School Field Trip Experiences.)
 Thanks to generous members of The Legacy, some financial assistance may be available to offset the program fee.

 Reservations can be made year-round, and it is strongly encouraged that arrangements be made at least ten weeks in advance.
-(Please inquire about any special accommodations at time of scheduling.)
+(Please inquire about any special accommodations at the time of scheduling.)
 For details on how to book Field Trip Experiences, call (607) 334-9227.

 New York State Archaeological Association, Chenango Chapter